Overview

 Before your appointment, make a list of:

-• Your symptoms, including any that seem unrelated to the reason for your appointment
+- Your symptoms, including any that seem unrelated to the reason for your appointment, and when they began.

-• Key personal information, including major stresses, recent life changes and your sexual history
+- Key personal information, including major stresses, recent life changes and your sexual history.

-• All medications, vitamins or other supplements you take, including the doses
+- All medicines, vitamins or other supplements you take, including the doses.

-• Questions to ask your doctor
+- Questions to ask your healthcare professional.

-For HPV infection, questions to ask your doctor include:
+For HPV infection, questions to ask include:

-• What's the most likely cause of my symptoms?
+- What's the most likely cause of my symptoms?

-• Are there other possible causes?
+- Are there other possible causes?

-• Do I need to have any tests?
+- Do I need to have any tests?

-• How can I prevent HPV infection in the future?
+- How can I prevent HPV infection in the future?

-• Are there brochures or other printed material that I can have?
+- Are there brochures or other printed materials that I can have?
 What websites do you recommend?

 What to expect from your doctor

-Your doctor is likely to ask you questions, such as:
+Your healthcare professional is likely to ask you questions, such as:

-• Where have you found lesions?
+- Where have you found warts?

-• Are the lesions painful or itchy?
+- Are they painful or itchy?

-• Does anything seem to improve your symptoms?
+- Does anything seem to improve your symptoms?

-• What, if anything, appears to worsen your symptoms?
+- What, if anything, appears to worsen your symptoms?

-© 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
+© 1998-2025 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 Terms of Use